Accounting: Configuration: Multi-Currencies

 This will take you to a list view of all rates entered for this currency.
 To add a rate, click Create.

 Enter the date of the currency rate and the rate itself.
 When ready, click Save.

 Additionally, you can import rates from a CSV or Excel file by clicking the Import button.

 If you have products on the invoice before changing the currency, you'll need to remove and re-add those products to get the appropriate exchange.

 Next, click the Register Payment button.
 On the payment modal, you can change the currency by selecting the drop-down next to the Payment Amount field.

 Once you change the currency, the payment amount will automatically update to reflect the correct amount in the new currency.

-When ready, click Create payment.
+When ready, click Validate.

 Multi-Currencies and their Accounting Impact